The Penetration Tester’s Mindset: Key Traits and Approaches

 5.2 Dealing with Resistance

 Penetration testers may face resistance from clients or within organizations.
 This resistance can stem from various concerns, such as fear of disruption, misunderstandings about the testing process, or reluctance to address identified vulnerabilities.
 Effective communication strategies are crucial for overcoming these challenges.
-Clearly explaining the risks, potential impact, and recommended mitigation steps can help resolve conflicts and facilitate successful engagements.
+Explaining the risks, potential impact, and recommended mitigation steps can help resolve conflicts and facilitate successful engagements.

 5.3 Balancing Security and Privacy